Skip Ribbon Commands

 Chinese studies enrolment

-There are 4 VCE Chinese studies available for enrolment, and 3 of these studies have specific eligibility requirements requiring the student to apply to complete the study.
+There are 4 Chinese studies available for enrolment, and 3 of these studies have specific eligibility requirements requiring the student to apply to complete the study.

 Chinese studies enrolment requirements